Coleus amboinicus Lour.

-Flowers are lilac, mauve, or whitish and appear arranged in whorls of 4 to 10 along slender, up to 20 inches (50 cm) long stalks from late summer to fall.
-Fruits are smooth, pale brown nutlets.
+The flowers are lilac, mauve, or whitish and appear arranged in whorls of 4 to 10 along slender, up to 20 inches (50 cm) long stalks from late summer to fall.
+The fruits are smooth, pale brown nutlets.

 The specific epithet "amboinicus (am-boy-IN-ih-kuss) means "belonging to or derived from Ambon" and refers to Ambon Island, part of the Maluku Islands of Indonesia, where the species was apparently encountered.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Water Cuban Oregano when the top 1 to 2 inches (2.5 to 5 cm) of its soil becomes dry.
 Apply 1 inch (2.5 cm) of water from a garden hose directly to the surrounding ground.
 Water the plant during mid-morning hours to allow moistened foliage time to dry before nightfall.
 Never water so frequently that the soil becomes soggy or develops standing water.